dcevm/dcevm/README.md

 ## Dcevm for Java9 and Java10

 Dcevm8 was last version supported by this project.
-New versions are moved to seppareted projects extended from OpenJDK uder HotswapProjects umbrella.
+New versions are moved to separated projects extended from OpenJDK uder HotswapProjects umbrella.

 * [Dcevm9](https://github.com/HotswapProjects/openjdk-jdk9)
 * [Dcevm10](https://github.com/HotswapProjects/openjdk-jdk10)